Gun laws in Oklahoma: Minors and firearms

 Minors may own firearms that are given to them by their parents, relatives, or legal guardians.
 However, they may not generally possess firearms unsupervised until they are 18 years of age.
 There are exceptions to this rule, such as when a minor possessing a hunting license (and having passed a hunter's safety course) is hunting, possession of firearm(s) on certain types of private property, and possession of firearm(s) in one's own home.

 Title II firearms (NFA)

-Owning or possessing a short-barreled shotgun or rifle is illegal and a felony under state law, unless the short-barreled firearm is registered under the National Firearms Act.
+Owning or possessing a short-barreled shotgun or short-barreled rifle is illegal and a felony under state law, unless the short-barreled firearm is registered under the National Firearms Act.
 Owning or possessing a fully automatic firearm is not illegal under state law, but is still illegal under federal law unless the automatic firearm is registered under the National Firearms Act.
 Local and State authorities are not obligated to enforce federal firearms law or notify federal authorities of federal firearms law violations, however they may, or may not, choose to do so.